ufo-kit/kiro/README.md

 Issues:
 ----------

-* Pointers to device memory may be stale.
-To inspect device memory data has to be copied with cudaMemcpy from device to host.
 * Sometimes the nvidia driver crashes during boot.
     * Solution: grep for "Oops" in dmesg and reboot if that happens.
 * Sometimes mlx4\_core driver is not assigned to the mellanox card.
     * Solution: Find out device number of mellanox card with lspci (e.g. 3) and run:
 ---
     echo "1" > /sys/bus/pci/devices/0000\:03\:00.0/remove
     echo "1" > /sys/bus/pci/rescan